No One Is Immune To The Ravages Of Life

 “Grief can be the garden of compassion.
 If you keep your heart open through everything, your pain can become your greatest ally in your life’s search for love and wisdom.”—Rumi

 How can things be smooth sailing one minute and then suddenly turned on its head the next?
-I don’t pretend to have the answers though wisdom has taught me to observe the patterns of my life which sometimes appear chaotic and random.
-This does not mean life doesn’t know what it’s doing.
+I don’t pretend to have the answers, though wisdom has taught me to observe the patterns of my life which sometimes appear chaotic and random.
+This doesn’t mean life doesn’t know what it’s doing.
 It may be that we don’t have all the answers when certain events take place.
 Though, if we look back on our problems, we can see how the pieces of the puzzle come together in perfect harmony.
 Which means, if we cannot control the outcomes of life, what power do we have within the framework of our lives?
 Our attitude is the one true constant we can control and hence why the degree to which we suffer is within our own volition.
-It is not the event itself that causes our pain because if Viktor Frankl can survive the concentration camps of Nazi Germany and become one of the most revered psychiatrists of our time, we too can overcome our problems.
-Are you seeing that your problems are only subject to your thoughts about them and it is within your power to change them?
+It is not the event that causes our pain because if Viktor Frankl can survive the concentration camps of Nazi Germany and become one of the most revered psychiatrists of our time, we too can overcome our problems.
+Are you getting the sense that your problems are only subject to your thoughts about them and it is within your power to change?

-I’m not suggesting it is an easy process and requires a willingness on your part to stop being the victim and change your mental narrative regarding the problem.
-It requires flicking the switch to activate your inner power and resiliency, to face whatever is taking place.
-This might be why being thrust into hardship requires us to find our way out, otherwise we will perish alongside our problems.
-It is our resistance to what is taking place that fuels our suffering and inflames the pain already present in our lives.
-Wouldn’t it be easier not to have to contend with this?
+I’m not suggesting it is easy and requires a willingness on your part to change your mental narrative regarding the problem.
+It requires flicking the switch and accessing your inner power and resiliency, to face whatever is taking place.
+This is why being thrust into hardship requires us to find our way out, otherwise we will perish alongside our problems.
+It is our resistance to what is taking place that fuels our suffering and inflames the pain already present.
+Wouldn’t it be easier to not contend with this?
 Wouldn’t it be easier if we could summon our inner power and accept what is taking place?
 I’m not proposing by accepting your problems you consent to it.
 Acceptance means non-resistance which helps you find a solution, instead of being the recipient of the pain.
-Going back to the problem I asked you to imagine earlier, what three actions you can take right now to help you lean in to your problem and see it in a different light?
-It might be as simple as changing your thoughts about the situation or finding time to journal your thoughts until an inspired solution arises.
+Going back to the problem I asked you to imagine earlier, what three actions you can take right now to help you lean in to your problem and see it differently?
+It might be as simple as changing your thoughts about the situation or finding time to write in your journal.
 Whatever the case, we must remain vigilant and trust the pains of life are seldom the problem, it is our readiness to accept them that awakens our greatest power.